Dear friends, clients and professional colleagues:

 Mark has a professional perspective and personal outlook similar to mine.
 We have been close friends for twenty-five years.
 We will be great colleagues.

-Second, Chase B. Sandridge has agreed to accept an attorney’s position at Virginia Wills, Trusts & Estates later this summer.
-Chase graduated from law school in May 2019 and will sit for the Virginia bar exam in July.
+Second, Chase B. Sandridge has agreed to accept an attorney’s position at Virginia Wills, Trusts & Estates.
+Chase graduated from law school in May 2019 and passed the Virginia bar exam in September.
 For the two years prior to law school, Chase worked for Virginia Wills, Trusts & Estates as a wills and trusts paralegal.
 He is also married to my daughter Grace.

 Wendall L. Winn, Jr. has been “of counsel” at Virginia Wills, Trusts & Estates since 2014.
 Wendall hired me as a trusts & estates attorney back in 1990 and was my mentor for a decade.
 He is an important continuing presence in the law firm and a vital friend and counselor to me, Mark and Chase.